Transat New York Vendée

 The Transat New York Vendée - Les Sables d'Olonne is a solo transatlantic race aboard IMOCA 60 monohulls.
 It is part of the IMOCA Globe Series circuit.
 The 3,100 nautical miles route starts in New York City and finishes in Les Sables-d'Olonne, Vendée Region, France.

 This transatlantic, organised by SAEM Vendée, the organising company of the Vendée Globe.
 It is the last qualifying race for the solo tour around the world, without stopover and without assistance.

 Its first edition in 2016 saw the victory of Frenchman Jérémie Beyou aboard Maître Coq.
-A second edition will take place in May 2024.
+A second edition took place in May 2024.

 History

 The race was created in 2015.
 One of the objectives is the internationalization of this type of race and to offer a final major test before the start of the Vendée Globe.

 There was a race scheduled for 2020 that was cancelled due to the COVID-19 pandemic.

 In the 2016 race onboard reporters were allowed, as long as they did not participate in the race.
 Due to some disagreements, eventually, only Fabrice Amédéo (Newrest-Matmut), Tanguy de Lamotte (Initiatives-Coeur) and Conrad Colman (100% Natural Energy) left with a journalist on board.